justind-dev/ADCC/README.md

 ## Up Coming Features

-- User Password Reset
+- Clone User Account (Clone user, including permissions, group memberships, etc.)
+- User Reports (Configurable filters such as Inactive for x days, disabled users, users with passwords which dont expire, etc..)
 - Computer Reports (Configurable filters such as by OS, Disabled computers, etc...)
-- User Reports (Configurable filters such as Inactive for x days, disabled users, users with passwords which dont expire, etc..)
 - Batch user creation
 - Batch computer creation
 - and many more hopefully.
 I am open to suggestions so if you would like to contribute feel free to submit a PR or open an issue for the feature you would find useful.